 - Sokka from Avatar: The Last Airbender is revealed to be this when, in a season three episode, he admits to feeling incredibly weak and unimportant alongside the others in the group.

-- Pulverizer in Teenage Mutant Ninja Turtles (2012), he wanted to be a ninja like the turtles, but he stinks at that he can't even do a descent move right.
+- Pulverizer in Teenage Mutant Ninja Turtles (2012), he wanted to be a ninja like the turtles, but he stinks at it that he can't even do a descent move right and was too lazy to try training to improve his skills or physique.
 He managed to join the Foot Clan who use him as Cannon Fodder, and then he thought he could be like the turtles by dousing himself with mutagen, instead he became a horrible blob monster so in a way he got what he wanted.